facebook/hhvm/README.md

 # HHVM [![Build Status](https://travis-ci.org/facebook/hhvm.png?branch=master)](https://travis-ci.org/facebook/hhvm)

 HHVM (aka the HipHop Virtual Machine) is a new open-source virtual machine designed for executing programs written in PHP.
 HHVM uses a just-in-time compilation approach to achieve superior performance while maintaining the flexibility that PHP developers are accustomed to.
-To date, HHVM (and its precedessor HPHPc before it) has realized over a 9x increase in web request throughput and over a 5x reduction in memory consumption for Facebook compared with the Zend PHP 5.2 engine + APC.
+To date, HHVM (and its predecessor HPHPc before it) has realized over a 9x increase in web request throughput and over a 5x reduction in memory consumption for Facebook compared with the Zend PHP 5.2 engine + APC.

 HHVM can be run as a standalone webserver (i.e. without the Apache webserver and the "modphp" extension).
 HHVM can also be used together with a FastCGI-based webserver, and work is in progress to make HHVM work smoothly with Apache.